dafyddhowells/randy/README.md

 | 2017-10-28 | Arsenal | Arsenal v Swansea     | 2–1          | 1.6 | 0.6 | TRUE | 2.25   | 0.65       |
 | 2017-11-18 | Arsenal | Arsenal v Spurs       | 2–0          | 1.4 | 1.4 | TRUE | 2.1    | 0.775      |

-## Combining form, xG history and past fixture history
+### Combining form, xG history and past fixture history

-We can combine all 3 of these sets of variables into 1 data frame with some additional variables including:
+We can combine all 3 of these sets of variables into 1 data frame using `get_model_data()` with some additional variables including:

 -   The season the fixture was played in
 -   The position of the team in the league when the fixture was played